 Results of survey data analysis as well as qualitative research in the field of quality of life and public services are made accessible through the EurLIFE observatory.
+Its work is supported by a network of European correspondents across all EU Member States and Norway.

 In addition to individual circumstances and conditions, the quality of society has a major impact on citizens’ well-being.
 In recent years Europeans have reported a declining trust in society and institutions, societal tensions, economic and social insecurity as well as perceived inequalities and lack of fairness.